oasis-tcs/codelist-genericode/README.md

 1. The maintainer always pulls from the “review” branch into their own private “other” branch of their own naming, not overlapping with the name used by any other maintainer or editor.
 Pulling from the “review” branch must be done after every time the editor updates the “review” branch.
 A common mistake is to pull from the “main” branch because this is the branch that is visible when one opens the repository.
 1. The maintainer makes the changes they wish to their local copy of the “other” branch.
-A local preview facility allows the maintainer to their edits to the specification fully formatted as an OASIS specification in a web browser.
+A local preview facility allows the maintainer to preview in a web browser their edits to the specification fully formatted as an OASIS specification.
 When completed they commit their changes and push their changes to GitHub.
-1. Every push to GitHub triggers a GitHub Action that forwards a copy of the XML to the https://www.RealtaOnline.com server API entry point specific to the desired outputs.
+1. Every push to GitHub triggers a GitHub Action that forwards a copy of the XML to the https://www.RealtaOnline.com API entry point specific to the desired outputs.
-1. The Réalta server prepares the HTML and PDF outputs for the OASIS layout and the PDF output for the ISO Directives Part 2 layout.
+1. Réalta prepares the HTML and PDF outputs for the OASIS layout and the PDF output for the ISO Directives Part 2 layout.
-1. The Réalta server returns to GitHub the published results in a ZIP file.
+1. Réalta returns to GitHub the published results in a ZIP file.
 The Action’s script unzips the results and packages them in a doubly-zipped ZIP file.
 The outer ZIP is used to wrap the Action’s artifacts results.
 The inner ZIP wraps the work product results suitable for posting to the OASIS Kavi server for archive purposes.
 Inside the inner ZIP contains an archive-only directory recording the control files governing the publishing process, the set of work product files to be posted to the OASIS Docs server, and a ZIP of the work product files for the public to download from the OASIS Docs server.
-These Action results are transient and not placed into the repository.
+These Action results are transient and not placed into the GitHub code repository.
 Eventually GitHub deletes old Action results.
 The maintainer downloads the GitHub Action’s artifacts ZIP file for their review and, if desired, local backup.
 If they wish to make changes, they return to step 2 and repeat the process.
 1. When the maintainer is satisfied with their work to be reviewed by the editor and other team members, they send a pull request to the editor describing their changes that they have committed to their “other” branch.
 1. The editor reviews the pull request and, if satisfied with the contribution, they pull the server’s copy of the “other” branch into their local environment and merge it into the “review” branch.